Biblical Repentance – Repent Definition

 Fact is rebuking sin and urging people to turn from their sin is not beating them up but is the most loving and compassionate thing you can do.
 This self esteem mad generation we live in today confuses Biblical correction with persecution.
 Scripture commands us to “Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all long suffering and doctrine.”
 2 Tim 4:2

 Then there is this business of giving people assurance of salvation without seeing the evidence of true repentance.
 We cannot give people assurance period.
 You can’t see that person’s heart only God can.
 We can have a pretty good idea later on based on their fruit and testimony (changed life) and we will do well to pray that God will give us discernment so that we can have a good idea whether someone is still lost or not and how God wants us to deal with that person etc. They can have assurance through the scriptures and the Holy Spirit alone.
-Before I was saved out of a drug addiction and wretched lifestyle in 2013, I thought I was saved (or hoped I was) simply because I “believed.”
+Before I was saved out of a wretched lifestyle that included drug use etc. in 2013, I thought I was saved (or hoped I was) simply because I “believed.”
 I used to hang onto John 3:16 because after all, it said whosoever believeth shall not perish.
 How convenient, I could just believe and keep on living any ole way I want.
 There is a verse that plainly describes that person and its Titus 1:16 “They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.”

 Repentance and Faith

 Author and Missionary David Cloud says:

 “Some men point to John 3:16 and Acts 16:31, claiming that it is not necessary to preach repentance since we don’t see it in these passages.